D00MFist/ctf/templates/linux-template.md

 ```
 do all in vm
-1) detect it easy to grab strings
+1) try to grab strings for low hanging fruit
 2) sublime text
-3) immunity debuggger in windows is easiest
+3) IDA Pro in windows is easiest (use ctrl+x to find references/calls to function)
+4) N is the hotkey to rename a function in IDA Pro, semicolon is hotkey for comment
 4) view module (select app)
 5) searh for all refeed text strings (double click on an error message & success (set breakpoints)
 6) Dobule click in cpu for breakpoint